robipozzi/windfire-calendar/README.md

 ./undeploy.sh [1]
 ```
 [windfire-calendar-deploy.yaml](deployment/raspberry/windfire-calendar-deploy.yaml) runs these steps:
-1. stops any running `calendarApiServer.py` process
+1. stops any running `calendarApiServer.py` process with `SIGTERM` and waits for it to terminate
 2. removes and recreates `/home/pi/windfire-calendar`, creating `/home/pi/logs` too
-3. copies the `app/` folder (excluding caches, the local venv, local certificates and `.env_PLACEHOLDER`)
+3. copies the `app/` folder (excluding caches, the local venv, local certificates, log files and `.env_PLACEHOLDER`).
+Your local `app/.env`, `credentials.json` and `token.json` are copied as well, so prepare them before deploying
 4. copies the production server certificate and key from `$HOME/opt/windfire/ssl/certs/raspberry`
 5. copies [common.sh](common.sh) next to the `app/` folder, since the app scripts source `../common.sh`
 6. copies the Windfire Root CA certificate to the remote truststore